andrewvc/avc-blog/_posts/2011-05-21-why-arent-you-using-messagepack.md

 JSON is a fantastic format, anywhere people in your organization want to reach for XML, it's always a good thing to ask the question "Why not JSON?".
-The question I'd like you to ask the next time you're reaching for your JSON hammer, is "Why not MessagePack?".&nbsp_place_holder;
+The question I'd like you to ask the next time you're reaching for your JSON hammer, is "Why not MessagePack?".

 [MessagePack](http://msgpack.org/) has the following things going for it when compared to JSON.